 Where we stayed in Oslo: Thon Hotel Panorama – this is a very basic hotel chain, but it is clean, has all the amenities you need, and a great breakfast.
 Our family room was quite spacious and the location was convenient to everything.

-For more information on Oslo, you can read our post about Oslo with kids.
+For more information on Oslo, you can read our 7 Reasons to Visit Norway with Kids.

 What to do on a day trip to Tallinn

-Unfortunately, we only had one day in Tallinn, and it was pouring rain.
+Unfortunately, we only took a day trip to Tallinn, and it was pouring rain.
 While that took away from some of the city’s charm, it was easy to see that Tallinn would be beautiful on a sunny day.
 We took a two and a half hour ferry ride from Helsinki (easy to do, you can make reservations at the main tourist office), and spent the day exploring.

-Our favorite site was the Tallinn Town Hall.
+We spent our limited time in Tallinn walking aimlessly.
+Our favorite place was the Tallinn Town Hall.
 It is a beautiful building overlooking the charming town square.
 The building was built in the early 15th century and its museum is ideal for getting an overview of Tallinn’s history.
 The exhibits are simple, but well done and climbing to the top of the tower provides a beautiful view of the city below.
 It was one of the few buildings the kids enjoyed exploring and didn’t try to rush through.
 Hopefully we can return on a future trip and spend some time exploring in the sun.